 - How Long Have You Worked at Your Current Job?

-- Knowledge of the Property- While some Realtors are great, have an extensive knowledge of an area and do their research about your property and comparable properties in the area, others make no such effort.
+While some Realtors are great, have extensive knowledge of an area and do their research about your property and comparable properties in the area, others make no such effort.
 In these cases, it is in your best interest to be the one showing your property.
-You will be able to explain all the great features and amenities of your property and you will know what the property taxes and average utility bills are.
+You will be able to explain all the great features and amenities of your property and you will know what the property taxes and the average utility bills are.
 You will also have a better knowledge of public transportation and nearby parks and stores.